Deborah Cooper: Backup, session, commercial work

 As a backup and session singer she has worked with Jessica Simpson, Lisa Lisa (which was during her C&C Music Factory days), and Natalie Cole.
 She vocalized Budget Gourmet's "Things That Make You Go MMMM" Campaign, which was a take off of the C + C Music Factory song on which Cooper provided vocals.

 For several years Deborah was a featured singer for Mariah Carey in both recording sessions, as well as during international live performances.
 Cooper can also be seen in Mariah Carey's "behind the scene" documentary feature for "Butterfly".

 In 2004, a commercial for American Express features comedian Ellen DeGeneres dancing around, while Deborah Cooper belts out the famous C + C Music Factory tag line "Everybody Dance Now" from the track "Gonna Make You Sweat".

-In 2008 Cooper started writing a book about her life in the music industry, while she also continued composing new dance music.
+In 2008, Cooper started writing a book about her life in the music industry, while she also continued composing new dance music.

 Writing and composition work

-In 2003 Deborah collaborated with DJ Producer Tony Moran.
-She wrote "Real Love", which was released publicly by Emerge Records in 2003.
-In early 2007 Cooper began working on her memoirs, focusing on her history in music as an R & B diva, disco, and dance belter, while including stories about being on the road as a performer.
+In 2003, Deborah collaborated with DJ Producer Tony Moran.
+She wrote "Real Love", which was released publicly by Emerge Records.
+In early 2007, Cooper began working on her memoirs, focusing on her history in music as an R & B diva, disco, and dance belter, while including stories about being on the road as a performer.
 An international tour was being planned for summer 2007 in support of her book.

 Live performance

 Cooper appears and performs live at clubs, casinos, circuit parties, as well as corporate and special events.
 Due to the popularity and longevity of the song "Deeper Love", known as "Pride", she frequently appears at LGBT events, Pride Events, and fundraisers.
 One of these events was Alegria Pride in NYC.

-In the late 1990s Ms. Cooper's Personal Appearance Manager, Scott Sherman of the Atlantic Entertainment Group, specifically developed a new concept for Cooper for non-live music appearances, known as "track" shows, typically utilized in smaller venues and "one night" limited runs.
+In the late 1990s, Cooper's Personal Appearance Manager, Scott Sherman of the Atlantic Entertainment Group, specifically developed a new concept for Cooper for non-live music appearances, known as "track" shows, typically utilized in smaller venues and "one night" limited runs.

 With a team consisting of her Personal Appearance Manager, choreographer Luis Villabon, Sound engineer Henry "Butch" Jackson, and AMS Services for lighting and effects, the track show evolved into a portable production show, fitting both smaller and larger venues.
 Her costumes included those from designer Gianni Versace and Marc Baur.

 In collaboration with dancer and choreographer, Luis Villabon, Cooper and manager Scott Sherman, a retired professional dancer himself, purposely cast experienced, Broadway trained dancers, rather than the customary hip hop dancers.
 By combining classically trained Jazz, Ballet and "show" dancers, with "street" and hip hop movement, and adding professional staging and meticulous choreography, her new look and style was established.
 This started a trend among similar acts.